Updated: Oct 13

 When it comes to executing their job duties, they have independent judgment and discretion.

 Their monthly pay is at least double the state of California's minimum wage for full-time jobs.

 5. Paying employees less than the commissions and/or bonuses they were offered.

 If your employer fails to pay an agreed-upon payment under your employment contract, you will be able to file a contract claim against them.
-Consult an employment lawyer about your contract to ensure that your employer is not manipulating you and that you receive the benefits you deserve.
+Consult a California Unpaid Wages Attorney about your contract to ensure that your employer is not manipulating you and that you receive the benefits you deserve.